DevRel-Foundation/tools-catalog/README.md

 # Tools Catalog

-The **Tools Catalog** is a [DevRel Foundation](https://github.com/DevRel-Foundation) (DRF) initiative to collect software and tools that aid in completion of developer relations activities.
-This catalog helps support discovery of resources that help solve day-to-day operatonal challenges.
+The **Tools Catalog** is a [DevRel Foundation](https://github.com/DevRel-Foundation) (DRF) initiative to collect software and tools used by Developer Relations professionals.
+This catalog helps support discovery of resources that help solve specific day-to-day operatonal tasks.

 * [Requirements and Use Cases](https://github.com/DevRel-Foundation/wg-resource-aggregation/discussions/64)